GW-HIVE/CensuScope/README.md

 Outputs are written to a designated output directory and may differ between runs even when inputs are identical.

 The [outputs]() are described in the [dockerDeployment.md]() README in `docs`.
+They are also described below.

 ---

 ## Deployment
-CensuScope requires two reference resources to be prepared before execution:
+CensuScope requires two reference resources to be prepared prior to execution:

 1. a taxonomy database (`taxonomy.db`)
 2. a nucleotide BLAST database (such as SlimNT, filtered NT, or NCBI NT)

 These files are treated as **read-only inputs** during runtime and must be available before running the workflow.
 Once both databases are prepared, CensuScope can be executed using the Docker deployment guide.

-For step-by-step setup instructions for the CensuScope Workflow, follow the documentation in this order:
+For step-by-step setup instructions in order of workflow, follow the documentation in this order:

 1. **Build the taxonomy database**
    See [taxonomydb.md](https://github.com/GW-HIVE/CensuScope/blob/readme-updates-crw/docs/taxonomydb.md)